Zoning Planning & Land Use Law in California

 Furthermore, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can typically not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Monterey County, California Attorney Help?
+What Can A Monterey County, California Attorney Do?

 If you are in the early stages of a major construction or remodeling project on your property, particularly if it is in a residential area (where zoning laws tend to be most restrictive), you are likely to face one zoning law issue or another.
 Of course, having read this article, you should now be aware that you have rights when it comes to contesting a zoning law as applied to you.
 While such contests do not always come out on the side of the landowner, the help of a seasoned Monterey County, California real estate attorney will greatly improve one's chances.